Spuzzum: Colloquial references

 The town is often referred to in humorous contexts owing to its small size.
 Examples are "Don't blink or you'll miss it", "beyond Hope", "If you ain't been to Spuzzum, you ain't been anywhere", and "Spuzzum Institute of Technology".
 At one-time, both sides of a highway sign read, "You are now leaving Spuzzum".
-Although the highway did not bypass the hamlet until 1964, the reputation as an object of mockery was widely understood over a decade earlier.
+Although the highway did not bypass the hamlet until 1962, the reputation as an object of mockery was widely understood at least a decade earlier.

 Railways

 In June 1882, the northward advance of the CP rail head from Yale passed through Spuzzum to a temporary terminus at Alexandra Bridge.
 That August, a train fatally struck an individual on the track near Spuzzum.

 In 1885, a member of the section crew was killed nearby when a locomotive struck their handcar.

 In 1890, a freight train fatally injured an inebriated individual sleeping upon the track in the vicinity.

 In 1892, a CP employee, thrown from and run over by a handcar nearby, was badly injured.

 In 1895, after a dump car ran over a track worker, he died in hospital after a foot amputation.

 In 1896, when an eastbound passenger train struck an intoxicated person in the tunnel, the injuries were fatal.
 Two months later, a collision between a freight train and a work train 4 mi south caused considerable damage to the rolling stock.

 In 1898, a few miles south, a freighthopper fell between two cars and was decapitated.

 While present at the extinguishing of a fire in the tunnel about 7 km north of Spuzzum in 1901, Edmund Juchereau Duchesnay, the CP Assistant General Superintendent of the Pacific Division, was killed by a falling rock.

 In 1909, two locomotive engineers died and about 30 on board sustained minor injuries when a westbound passenger train mounted a snowslide around 3.5 mi south of Spuzzum, derailed, and the two lead locomotives and four cars slid down an embankment to the river edge.

 In May 1913, the eastward advance of the Canadian Northern Railway (CNoR) rail head reached the shore opposite Spuzzum.